Superbil/emacs.d/README.md

 I fork from [prucell/emacs.d](https://github.com/purcell/emacs.d)

-I change some custom function and keybind for myself.
+I change a lot of custom function and keybind for myself.
 If you want contribute, plase create an [pull-request](https://github.com/Superbil/emacs.d/pulls).

 ## Install